 Can I Use Salt to Melt Snow on Composite Decking?

-Composite decking is engineered to easily survive the harsh, wet UK winters.
+Composite decking is engineered to easily survive harsh, wet UK winters.
 However, when the temperature drops and snow begins to pile up, your low-maintenance garden space can quickly become a dangerous slip hazard.

 We get asked the same question every winter: “Can I just throw standard grit or salt on my composite decking to melt the ice?”